 Next, you can watch a video of the last stage of this track, but remember that it is only in Spanish.

 We hope you enjoy this track to get to know Gran Canaria by MTB or gravel bike.
 If you have any questions, leave us a comment.
 We are sure that this doubt can be common for other cyclists.
-Finally, if you don’t have time to organise this tour around the island, below you can see all our gravel bike routes around Gran Canaria.
+Finally, if you don't have time to organize this tour around the island, below you can see all our gravel bike routes around Gran Canaria.
 They are shorter routes and most of them are circular, we even have a special pack with 5 tracks.

-Great looking routes and some stunning photos – is that a Kona Sutra ?! (thanks for posting)
+Great looking routes and some stunning photos – is that a Kona Sutra?! (thanks for posting)

-Hi! love the route, how easy is it to wild camp on gran canaira (not in campsites) ? is it allowed? many thanks
+Hi! love the route, how easy is it to wild camp on gran canaira (not in campsites)? is it allowed? many thanks

 Hi Harry!!
 Thank you for your comment!
-I am afraid that is not allowed to camp in the wild… I hope you finally do the entire island with a gravel bike 🙂
+I am afraid that it is not allowed to camp in the wild… I hope you finally do the entire island with a gravel bike 🙂

 Hi Trond!
 How are you?
 At the moment we do not organize guided bike routes… we provide the tracks for the visitors who want to discover the island by gravel bike, but on their own 🙂